mpsalewski/darts/README.md

 ---

 **Update:** The project was successfully presented and defended at HAW Hamburg on February 4, 2025.
-The final project evaluation by Prof. Dr. Hensel was rated as **very good**.
-This repository is now being continued as a private project.
+The final project evaluation by Prof. Dr. Marc Hensel was rated as **very good**.
+The repository is now being continued as a private project.

 ## Authors:
 - Mika Paul Salewski (<mika.paul.salewski@gmail.com>)